-As you see your cat nibble through the parsley section of your garden, you turn to yourself and ask – “has my cat turned vegetarian?”
+As you see your cat nibble through the garden’s parsley section, you ask yourself, “has my cat turned vegetarian?”

-It is true that at some point in a cat’s life, they munch on some plants for added fiber in their system.
+Well, it is true that at some point in a cat’s life, they munch on some plants to add fiber to their system.

-Sometimes it’s just to add texture in their mouth while others just want to spend time tumbling around some greeneries.
+Although sometimes, it’s just to add texture to their mouth, cats sometimes want to spend time tumbling around some greeneries.

-Most often than not, munching on greens helps your feline friend with digestion but may also cause stomach discomfort.
+Munching on greens often helps your feline friend with digestion, but it may also cause stomach discomfort.

 Also read: Can Cats Eat Chocolate Ice Cream?

-You would remember one or two people say that if cats eat some grass or plants, they probably had something that upsets their stomach.
+You would remember one or two people saying that if cats eat some grass or plants, they probably have something that upsets their stomachs.

 Eating greens is one of their ways to treat themselves “naturally”.

-However, overeating them is alarming, and not all plants are safe for your kitties.
+However, it is alarming for cats to overeat green vegetables, and not all plants are safe for your kitties.

 We can start by asking – “can cats eat parsley?”

-Hang tight for some basic knowledge on how parsley can affect your cat’s health.
+Hang tight for some basic knowledge of how Parsley affects your cat’s health.

 Parsley For Cats